-The DSL and DSL deputies will regularly review and monitor those students who have been identified as vulnerable.
+The DSL and Deputy DSL will regularly review and monitor those students who have been identified as vulnerable.
 This can include reviewing attendance data, behaviour data, attainment data and safeguarding records.
 This is to ensure that:

-- Proportionate and early interventions can be taken to promote the safety and welfare of the child and prevent escalation of harm. - Information about vulnerable learners is shared with teachers and school and college leadership staff to promote educational outcomes. - Reasonable adjustments are made in relation to school based interventions for example responding to behaviour.
+- Proportionate and early interventions can be taken to promote the safety and welfare of the child and prevent escalation of harm. - Information about vulnerable learners is shared with teachers and school and college leadership staff to promote educational outcomes. - Learners who currently have, or have had, a social worker will have their academic progress and attainment reviewed and additional academic support will be provided to help them reach their full potential. - Reasonable adjustments are made in relation to school-based interventions for example responding to behaviour.